Tiamz01/A-Visual-History-of-Nobel-Prize-Winners/README.md

 # Nobel Prize Analysis

-This Jupyter notebook explores the open dataset of Nobel Prize winners from 1901 to 2016 to uncover insights related to demographics, trends, and statistics.
+This analysis explores the open dataset of Nobel Prize winners from 1901 to 2016 to uncover insights related to demographics, trends, and statistics.

 ## Data